 Whatever your choice of computer system architecture NoMachine's Terminal Server, Enterprise Server, Terminal Server Node and Cloud Server licensing is based on the number of cores per physical processors in a system.
 NoMachine's pricing is not socket-based.

 NoMachine treats multi-core processors as having multiple processors on one dye.
 Therefore, a dual-core processor chip is essentially 2 processing CPU's on a single dye.
 For NoMachine licensing purposes this is treated as a 2 CPU subscription license.
 In the instance of a quad-core processor, NoMachine would price this as 4 full processing CPU's since 4 distinct processors exist on one dye.
 This would require a license for 4 CPU.

 The following products do not calculate the CPU x cores of the hardware in place: Workstation, Small Business Server, Enterprise Desktop.

 A Dual Core processor has two physical processors embedded in a single dye sharing a single bus.
 Although the bus is shared, the CPU has in fact two physical processors.
 As such, a server having a single Dual-Core processor has two physical processors, and therefore requires one license for 1-2 CPU.
 When a server has two Dual Core processors (which yields four physical processors), a single license for 4 CPU is required.

-Multi Core Processors (beyond Dual Core)
+Multi Core Processors

 Virtual Server Instances

 For virtual server instances, NoMachine licenses are based on the number of actual allocated CPU resources to the virtual machine.
-Thus a 16-core machine with one virtual NoMachine instance that is allocated 2 CPU Cores of resources would only require a 2 CPU subscription from NoMachine.
+Thus a 16-core machine with one virtual NoMachine instance that is allocated 2 CPU Cores of resources would only require a 2 CPU license from NoMachine.